Unbuilt Services On The M40

 At 24 acres the site is quite small, even by the standards at the time.

-That lack of interest was enough to finish off the project for good.
+That lack of interest, which was becoming a common problem at the time, was enough to finish off the project for good.
 Government policy was later updated to state that short motorways didn't need service areas, and planners "weren't sure" if the M40 even needed one.
 Instead two large lay-bys with toilets and payphones were built on the A40 Wheatley Bypass, which would act as the first place to stop for drivers leaving the motorway.

 Unusually, the ghost slips here have not been maintained, and are now in an extremely poor state of repair.